michaelszymczak/jekyll-sandbox/app/_posts/2017-05-18-rediscovering-tdd-my-way.md

 - going straight to the final solution is too risky with too many intermediate steps skipped, but
 - requirements expressed by the intermediary steps contradict the final solution, i.e. all tests cannot be green at the same time

 If we manage to fix the latter, we will be able to keep all the tests and solve the problem incrementally.
-Easier said then done, but the very blog post you are reading was created to help you to achieve exactly that.
+Easier said than done, but the very blog post you are reading was created to help you to achieve exactly that.
 Keep reading.

 # TDD - my way